Rosiak/esphome-tesla-ble/README.md

 **Recommended path**

 For an example ESPHome dashboard, see [`tesla-ble-example.yml`](./tesla-ble.example.yml).
 Please always start from this.
 I strongly recommend building this using the ESPHome Device Builder add-on in Home Assistant as this makes building and re-building (eg for updates) much easier.
+I you have limited experience with flashing ESP32 devices and want to get more familiar, check Lazy Tech Geek's video https://www.youtube.com/watch?v=XMpNJgozF-c

 **Alternative**